 In-Context Learning for Discrete Optimal Transport: Can Transformers Sort?

 Abstract: The rapid growth of model sizes and training datasets has created a strong demand for *test-time compute*—the ability to perform inference without additional training.
-At the core of test-time compute is *in-context learning*, an emerging capability of large language models (LLMs) that enables them to perform statistical inference directly at test time.
-Recent progress has shed light on the mechanisms of in-context learning in statistical learning: language models can implement linear regression and classification by iteratively extracting features at test time.
-This naturally raises a broader question: *can in-context learning extend beyond statistical learning to combinatorial problems and integer programs?*
+At the core of test-time compute is *in-context learning* (ICL), an emerging capability of large language models (LLMs) that enables them to perform statistical inference directly at test time.
+Recent progress has shed light on the mechanisms underlying in-context learning in statistical tasks: language models can implement linear regression and classification by iteratively extracting features at test time.
+This naturally raises a broader question: *Can we analyze ICL beyond statistical learning and extend it to discrete algorithmic tasks relevant to NLP?*

 Submission Number: 390